CN2F: A Cloud-Native Cellular Network Framework: Evaluation

 \section{Evaluation}

-In this section, we use \nm{} to investigate the importance of VNF placement and RAN slicing as two cellular network capabilities.
-The details on how to deploy test cases along with the required scripts to reproduce the results are available on the \nm{} GitHub repository.
+In this section, we use the \nm{} framework to investigate the importance of VNF placement and RAN slicing as two cellular network capabilities.
+The details on how to deploy test cases along with the required scripts to reproduce the results are available in our GitHub repository.